voucherifyio/voucherify-examples/voucher-code-redemption/README.md

 Validating and accepting promo codes in your checkout from scratch might be tricky — calculating discounted prices, error message handling, and localization are just a few things to think about when building a simple promo code redemption flow.

-This is where [Voucherify promotion engine](https://docs.voucherify.io/docs) kicks in.
+This is where the [Voucherify promotion engine](https://docs.voucherify.io/docs) kicks in.
 Together with our [Promo UI Kit](https://www.figma.com/community/file/1100356622702326488) you can quickly build the best promotion experience for your customers.

-This example introduce online coffee shop and many vouchers in your dashboard are about it.
+This example introduces an online coffee shop and many vouchers in your dashboard are about it.

 ## Demo <a id="demo"></a>